 In addition, we offer a 4-day induction on commencement in post, a fully supportive preceptorship programme for all newly qualified nurses and professional leadership programmes for experienced staff nurses through the NHS Academy.

 - Annual leave allowance 27 days plus bank holiday

 - Salary sacrifice scheme

 - Professional leadership programmes for experienced nurses through NHS Academy Free on-site parking at Fulbourn

 - Mindfulness training

 - Counselling service

 Please note that due to the variety of contacts you may provide it cannot be guaranteed that the recruitment process will be managed exclusively within the NHS email system.
-Please ensure that all the details you provide on your application form are correct.

 You must have appropriate UK professional registration.

 This post is subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975 and it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service.